-3.4 Opening the Configuration File
+3.3 Opening the Configuration File

 The first time you modify the configuration file, you must do so through the service console.
 You can make subsequent revisions either locally through the service console or remotely by using the File Transfer Protocol (FTP).
-If you have defined any users with the user command, you should assign at least one of them Admin and console privileges.
-Only users who have Admin and console privileges can modify the configuration file directly from the service console.
+If you have any users with system administrator privileges using the user command, you must supply a username and password whenever you log in to the Wireless Router through the service console.
+Only defined system administrators will be accepted.